VikasNS/Salary-Management-Using-JSP-MYSQL/README.md

 Once the manager is authenticated with the proper credentials, he/she can begin using the system.
 It allows:

 1. Addition of employees

+   a.
 This takes in the details about the name, email and salary of the employee.

    b.
 This scenario captures the idea of newly joined employees.

  2. Deletion of employees

     a.
 Upon pressing the delete button against an employee, the portal gets redirected to an intermediate page that performs the delete operation on the database and